-It's a favorite for sales professionals from used car salespeople to Wall Street wolves.
-And for good reason -- it's an exciting, accessible way to test a salesperson's fundamentals.
-How someone responds to those four words can tell you a lot about how -- and how well -- a candidate is going to sell.
+It's a favorite amongst sales professionals, from used car salespeople to Wall Street wolves.
+And for good reason — it's an exciting, accessible way to test a salesperson's fundamentals.
+How someone responds to those four words can tell you a lot about how — and how well — a candidate is going to sell.

 Why Ask a Sales Candidate to "Sell Me This Pen"?

-Over the last 10 years, I have seen many sales leaders use this question as part of their interview process to whittle out the "can-dos" from the "can-nots."
-There are generally three standard responses to this question -- each of which illustrates one of the three selling styles typically used by salespeople.
+Over the last 10 years, I've seen many sales leaders use this question as part of their interview process to whittle out the "can-dos" from the "can-nots."
+There are generally three standard responses to this question — each of which illustrates one of the three selling styles typically used by salespeople.

 The first of the three is known as value-added selling, where a candidate attempts to create interest by highlighting the various features of the product that make it desirable.
 They may say something like: